Stella-IT/XenXenXenSe/README.md

 ![XenXenXenSe Project banner](demonstration/banner.png)

 # Project XenXenXenSe
-A Modern RESTful API implemenation of XenAPI for Citrix XenServer® and XCP-ng.
+A Modern RESTful API implemenation of XenAPI for Citrix Hypervisor® and XCP-ng.
 Try not to confuse with [ZenZenZenSe (前前前世)](https://en.wikipedia.org/wiki/Zenzenzense).

 ## What is this?